-ON AND CERTIFICATION FOR PAYMENT, ainage for line items may apply. the nearest dollar. ion is attached.
-Use Column I on Contracts where variab In tabulations below, amounts are stated containing Contractor's signed certi AIA Document G702, APPLICAL
+AIA Document G702, APPLICATION AND CERTIFICATION FOR PAYMENT, Use Column I on Contracts where variable retainage for line items may apply.
+In tabulations below, amounts are stated to the nearest dollar. containing Contractor's signed certification is attached

-APPLICATION NO: 001 APPLICATION DATE: PERIOD TO:
+APPLICATION NO: 001 APPLICATION DATE:

+PERIOD TO: